Inquiries and applications should be emailed to email@example.com or addressed to:

 North Penn Legal Services (NPLS) is a non-profit, 501(c)3 corporation funded in large part by the Legal Services Corporation, Interest on Lawyer Trust Accounts and the Commonwealth of Pennsylvania to provide free legal help to low income persons.
 North Penn Legal Services is staffed by 29 attorneys and 15 paralegals working out of nine offices.
 Advocates provide representation on a broad range of civil matters including custody, housing, SSI, bankruptcy, consumer and protection from abuse.
 In addition to direct representation, clients are also helped through telephone advice, pro bono and Judicare attorneys, pro se packets and self-help clinics.

 North Penn Legal Services, Inc. is an Affirmative Action, Equal Opportunity employer, which employs and promotes without regard to color, sex, race, religion, disability, age, national origin, sexual orientation, veteran status or any other consideration prohibited by law.
 All qualified candidates within these categories are encouraged to apply.
 Qualified applicants who are current recipients of Public Assistance are also encouraged to apply.
-Inquiries and applications should be emailed to email@example.com (preferred) or addressed to HR Manager, North Penn Legal Services, 25 W. Third St., Suite 400, Williamsport, PA 17701.
+Inquiries and applications should be emailed to firstname.lastname@example.org (preferred) or addressed to HR Manager, North Penn Legal Services, 25 W. Third St., Suite 400, Williamsport, PA 17701.
 Include a cover letter with your resume and kindly include the listing reference code that appears at the end of the position description.
 Applications are generally accepted until the position is filled.
-North Penn offers a competitive fringe benefits package.
+North Penn offers a very competitive fringe benefits package.
 Salary DOE.

 NPLS requires that all candidates submit a cover letter with their resume.
 The purpose of the cover letter is for the candidate to make a connection between their credentials and the job announcement.
 We are interested in candidates who have a connection to our work and our communities.
 It is helpful to our screening process to evaluate this connection prior to an interview.
 Candidates who fail to send a cover letter will be eliminated prior to initial screening.